What actions should HR and business leaders take to curb mental harassment at work? Share your thoughts.

 Register Now

 Papaya is one of the major fruits that should be avoided during pregnancy because it is said to cause miscarriage.
 It includes a molecule called papain, which is responsible for a variety of pregnancy complications.
-As a result, eating papaya esp raw, is a strict no-no during pregnancy.
+As a result, eating papaya especially raw, is a strict no-no during pregnancy.

 Grapes, on the other hand, can cause hormone imbalance in pregnant women.
 They can also cause a variety of stomach disorders, which can be harmful to both you and your baby.

 Eggplant, also known as brinjal or baigan, is a popular vegetable in Indian households.
-However, if you ask your gynaecologist, they would tell you that eating brinjal during pregnancy is not a good idea.
+However, if you ask your gynaecologist, they will tell you that eating brinjal during pregnancy is not a good idea.
 Consuming eggplants daily has been found to cause menstruation, which is not a good indicator during pregnancy.

-Another vegetable that you should avoid is Radish or Mooli, as it might harmful to you and your baby if not cooked properly.
+Another vegetable that you should avoid is Radish or Mooli, as it might be harmful to you and your baby if not cooked properly.
 Soil foods contain bacteria that are nearly impossible to wash off, and if eaten unwashed, they can carry bacterial and parasite infections that can harm the foetus.

 To avoid infections, avoid eating raw vegetables and fruits during pregnancy.
-Fruits should also be well washed before eating.
+Fruits should also be well-washed before eating.

 Meats like chicken are good for pregnant women because they are high in protein, which is one of the most essential nutrients during pregnancy.
 However, undercooked meat can be hazardous to not only your health but also the health of your baby.